microsoft/FabricRTA-in-a-Day/Lab4.md

+## 🎉 Congrats!
+You've completed Fabric RTA in a Day Lab 4.

 ## Continue your learning journey
+Learn more about Microsoft Fabric at https://aka.ms/fabric-learn

 Learn and get hands on experience with a full blown ADX cluster and advanced ADX topics like Materialized Views, scaling, security, geo mapping and more.